 These steps are independent and are the result of multiple feedbacks from the community.
 After each one, try to play and if it doesn’t work, go to the next step.

 - First, try to start the game in DirectX 12 mode (available in launcher settings).
-This is the official solution recommended by IO but it does not work for some overclocked computers.
+This is the official solution recommended by IOI for people using a Nvidia Turing card.

 - DirectX 12 requires a recent and updated Windows 10 build with all drivers update to date and compatible hardware.